ci-and-cd/maven-build/README.md

 > activate by set property 'site' to 'true'

 jacoco-report
-> activate by property 'jacoco' absent
+> activate by set property 'jacoco' to 'true'

 dependency-check
 > Generate a detailed dependency report, This takes a long time, disabled by default.